plebbit/plebbit-js/README.md

 ### `subplebbit.start()`

 > Start listening for new posts on the pubsub, and publishing them every 5 minutes.
+Only usable if subplebbit.signer exists.

 #### Example